Safely Working with Gas Discharge Lamps and

 Power Supplies for Neon

 Extremely high voltage power supplies are used to power neon signs.
-In
+In the past,

-line transformer called a neon sign or luminous tube transformer.
-The
+called a neon sign or luminous tube transformer.
+The output is typically 6,000

-output is typically 6,000 to 15,000 VAC at 15 to 60 mA.
-One such unit
+to 15,000 VAC at 15 to 60 mA.
+One such unit can power 10s of feet of tubing.

-can power 10s of feet of tubing.
-This transformer acts as its own ballast
+This transformer acts as its own ballast providing the high voltage needed for

-current as well.
-Warning: the output of these transformers can be lethal
+starting and limiting the running current as well.
+Warning: the output of these

-since even the limited current availability is relatively high.
+transformers can be lethal since even the limited current availability is

-As with everything else, the newest neon sign power supplies use an
+As with everything else, the newest neon sign power supplies use an electronic

-presumably cost as well) of these power supplies by eliminating the
+well) of these power supplies by eliminating the large heavy iron transformer.

-Small neon lamps inside high-tech phones and such also use solid state
+Small neon lamps inside high-tech phones and such also use solid state inverters

-inverters to provide the more modest voltage required for these devices.
+to provide the more modest voltage required for these devices.

-Neon Sign Installation
+Sign Installation

 (From: Clive Mitchell (clive@emanator.co.uk)).